-- o Shape - find a nipple that is wider at the bottom.
-This encourages your baby to open his mouth wide, just as he would when breastfeeding. - o Texture - the breast is soft, so choose nipples with softer textures. - Length choose a length that is slightly longer than the normal length of your nipple at rest.
+- This encourages your baby to open his mouth wide, just as he would when breastfeeding. - Texture the breast is soft, so choose nipples with softer textures. - Length - choose a length that is slightly longer than the normal length of your nipple at rest.